declarejs/declarejs/README.md

 # declarejs
 The best way to create JavaScript classes.
 It brings structure and control to your client-side applications.
-Syntax and features similar languages like C#, C++, and Java.
+Syntax and features similar to languages like C#, C++, and Java.

 - Private, protected and static members
 - Abstract classes and singletons